Parlor palms (Chamaedorea elegans) and cat palms (Chamaedorea cataractarum) are quite similar in the world of indoor palms.

 Both Double as Indoor and Outdoor Plants

-The cat palm and parlor palm are not restricted to just an indoor living space.
-Having a plant that you can move around when you need to, is great when you enjoy switching up your space often.
+The cat palm and parlor palm are not restricted to an indoor living space.
+Having a plant that you can move around when needed is great when you enjoy switching up your space often.

 Related: Parlor Palm vs. Areca Palm, Parlor Palm vs. Majesty Palm, Parlor Palm vs. Kentia Palm